Kentucky State Capitol: Current 1910 building

 Between 1912 and 1963, five statues of historical figures from Kentucky were erected in the rotunda of the capitol.
 The first was a bronze statue of Abraham Lincoln, which was donated in 1912.
 Statues of Henry Clay and Ephraim McDowell were added in 1930.
 Both of these are the bronzed plaster models used for the bronze statues that represent Kentucky in the National Statuary Hall in the U.S. Capitol in Washington, D.C.
 In 1936, a marble statue of Jefferson Davis, president of the Confederate States of America, was placed in the rotunda.
 The statue of Davis was paid for by both donations and public funds, and erected under the auspices of the United Daughters of the Confederacy.
 The Kentucky General Assembly voted to fund a bronze statue of Alben Barkley, former Vice President of the United States, and it was added to the rotunda in 1963.
+Various busts of notable figures are also located throughout the building's first floor including William S. Pryor, John Sherman Cooper, Harland Sanders, and William McAnulty.

 In 2018, a plaque in front of the statue of Jefferson Davis, which referred to Davis as a "patriot" and a "hero", was removed by the Kentucky Historic Properties Commission.
 On June 4, 2020, Governor Andy Beshear stated that he believed the statue of Davis should be removed.
 On June 13, 2020, the Kentucky Historic Properties Commission voted 11–1 to remove the statue from the Capitol.
 The Davis statue was to be moved to the Jefferson Davis Monument State Historic Site situated in Fairview, Kentucky, the birthplace of Davis.

 In November 2022, a bronze statue of Nettie Depp by Amanda Matthews, Depp's great-great niece, was unveiled inside that capitol.
 It is the first permanent large-scale monument of a woman inside the state capitol.
 While Nettie's influence was not statewide, the Historic Properties Advisory Commission considered her a representative example of Kentucky women who achieved professional and personal success.
 The statue's unveiling occurred in November 2022.